 salt and pepper to taste

 Turn your crock-pot on low.
 Place onions, garlic, and chicken broth in the bottom of the crockpot.
 Mix together your pork rub spices and rub into the pork well.
 Place the pork on top of the onions, put the lid on, and set a timer for 3.5 hours.
 At the 3.5 hour mark, check for doneness (pork should be tender and the center at least 160 degrees F).
-I used a 3.5lb bone-in pork shoulder which was close to done at 4 hours and ended up cooking 4.5 hours total.
+I used a 3.5lb bone-in pork shoulder which was done at 4 hours.

 While the pork is cooking: